- Transcript

 My family actually raises dogs for helping blind people.

-To 'raise' a dog is to have and train a dog from the time they are very young until they are mature.
-We also use the term 'raise' to refer to children and helping them grow up.
+To 'raise' a dog means to care for a dog from the time they are very young until they are mature.
 Notice the following:

 Sometimes, they train the dogs in a training school.

 To 'train' an animal is to teach it to act the way you want it to.
-This can be responding to commands or behaving well.
-They teach these things at a training school.
+Animals learn these things at a training school.
 Notice the following:

 keep pets